baruwa-enterprise/baruwactl/README.md

   organizations      list organizations
   systemstatus       show system status

-Run 'baruwa COMMAND --help' for more information on a command.
+Run 'baruwactl COMMAND --help' for more information on a command.
 ```

 ## Requirements